ykachube/aws-list/README.md

 eu-west-1 - IAMUser - 'my-user' - filtered by config
 Scan complete: 13 total, 8 nukeable, 5 filtered.

-Do you really want to nuke these resources on the account with the ID 000000000000 and the alias 'aws-nuke-example'?
+Do you really want to nuke these resources on the account with the ID 000000000000 and the alias 'aws-list-example'?
 Do you want to continue?
 Enter account alias to continue.
-> aws-nuke-example
+> aws-list-example

 eu-west-1 - EC2DHCPOption - 'dopt-bf2ec3d8' - failed
 eu-west-1 - EC2Instance - 'i-01b489457a60298dd' - triggered remove